 Wales - Croatia

-Euro Qualifying – Follow the Football match between Wales and Croatia live with Eurosport.
+Follow the Euro Qualifying live Football match between Wales and Croatia with Eurosport.
 The match starts at 19:45 on 13 October 2019.
-Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Ryan Giggs or Zlatko Dalic?
+Who will come out on top in the battle of the managers: Robert Page or Zlatko Dalic?
 Find out by following our live matchcast.

 - Yellow cardDaniel JamesWales